AcTePuKc/codex-gui/gui_pyside6/README.md

 the optional text-to-speech backends, installs the requirements using `uv`, and then launches the GUI in a separate terminal window.

+---

+## Project Structure

+- `codex/` – The CLI backend, written in TypeScript.
+Run `pnpm run build` only when making CLI changes.
+- `gui_pyside6/` – A full-featured Python GUI using PySide6.

+These components are developed separately but communicate via a common API/backend.
+- `gui_pyside6/main.py` – The main entry point for the GUI application.
+- `gui_pyside6/ui/` – Contains the UI components built with PySide6.
+---

 ## 🔧 Project Structure (WIP)

 ```